truflation/tsn-sdk/docs/stream-lifecycle.md

 if err != nil {
     // Handle error
 }
-// Wait for transaction to be mined (similar to deployment)
+// Wait for the transaction to be mined (similar to deployment)
 ```

 ### 3. Configuration and Data Operations